FrancoLiberali/cql/docs/contributing/developing.md

 ### Tests

 We use the standard test suite in combination with [github.com/stretchr/testify](https://github.com/stretchr/testify) to do our testing.
 Tests have a database.
-Badaas-orm is tested on multiple databases.
+CQL is tested on multiple databases.
 By default, the database used will be postgresql:

 ```sh
 make test